fauu/Kamite/README.md

 ![OCR manual block rotated button](media/docs/ocr_manual-block-rotated.png)

-Delimit a rotated block of text; Kamite will de-rotate the resulting area selection and OCR it.
+Delimit a rotated block of text; Kamite will derotate the resulting area selection and OCR it.

 The delimitation of a rotated block is made with three mouse clicks in